Home » Articles » Lifestyle » Razor fish: Lake Macquarie’s secret foot slicer.

 Razor fish: Lake Macquarie’s secret foot slicer.

 It’s that time of year again.
 We slip on our swimmers and thongs and head down to the lake to cool down.
-With the weather warming up, going for a swim, or having a paddle at the water’s edge is becoming popular.
-However, in recent weeks, we’ve been alerted by the parents in our Lake Mac Parents group, that once again they are finding razor clams.
+As the weather warms up, going for a swim or having a paddle at the water’s edge is a family favourite.
+However, during the warmer months, members of our Lake Mac Parents group report finding razor clams.
 Also known as razor fish, these clams are hidden under the sand.
-With such a high risk of our unsuspecting feet receiving a sharp and deep cut, it’s time to learn more about our secret foot slicing resident!
+With such a high risk of our unsuspecting feet receiving a sharp and deep cut, it’s time to learn more about our secret foot-slicing resident!

 Cleaning up the lake

-Be careful this year as you head out into the lake.
-It’s always advisable to put a pair of reef shoes on to protect your feet.
-For more information on great places to swim safely check out our pools, beaches, and baths.
+It’s always advisable to put a pair of reef shoes on to protect your feet, especially during the warmer months.
+Keep an eye out for the Blue Ring Octopus as well.
+For more information on great places to swim safely, check out our beaches, caves & rock pools.

 Share this post